valemaio2/NextBus-API-Python-parser/README.md

 ## Summary of changes from the original project:

 * In bus.py, made it so the expected and scheduled departure times are shown in the local timezone, rather than in UTC
-* In config.json, added the parameter *"num_departures": 6,* so that you can choose how many arrivals to show for each bus stop
+* In config.json, added the parameter *"num_departures": 6,* so that you can choose how many arrivals to show for each bus stop.
+Of course, change 6 to whatever value you need.

 ## NextBus API